helpfulrobot/Mappable/docs/en/PointsOfInterest.md

 #Rendering
 The method BasicMap in MapExtension takes into account points of interest when rendering a map.
-If you wish to do the rendering from within the object containing layers then use this code as a basis for rendering:
+If you full control of the rendering from within the object containing POIs then use this code as a basis:

 ```
 public function BicycleRideMap() {